-A Tuning for Guitar – How to Tune Your Guitar Into A-Standard
+A Tuning for Guitar – How to Tune Your Guitar to A-Standard Tuning

-Today in this lesson we will go through one of the not so popular guitar tunings, known as A-Tuning ( Standard A Tuning ).
+In this lesson we’ll go through one of the not so popular guitar tunings, known as A-Tuning or Standard A Tuning.

-This guide will you how to easily tune your guitar to A Standard Tuning, why you should learn this tuning and and some songs and bands that use this extremely lower tuning.
+This guide will show you how to easily tune your guitar to A Standard Tuning, why you should learn this tuning and some songs and bands that use this extremely low guitar tuning.

 What is A Standard Tuning?

-A Standard Tuning ( aka A-tuning )is a type of alternate tuning where all the 6 strings are tuned down a perfect fifth from the standard tuning.
-This means, to tune your guitar to Standard A tuning, you have lower each string by 3 and a half steps (a perfect fifth) from the typical Standard tuning.
+A Standard Tuning (aka A-tuning) is a type of alternate tuning where all the 6 strings are tuned down a perfect fifth from the standard tuning.
+This means, to tune your guitar to Standard A tuning, you have to lower each string by 3 and a half steps (a perfect fifth) from the typical Standard tuning.

 This tuning is very popular in heavy metal music and other genres like rock, jazz, and fingerstyle.
 It is also recognized as one of the standard tunings for Baritone guitars besides, Standard B Tuning.

-One of the early adopters of this tuning includes the English death metal band, ‘Bolt Thrower’ where they used Standard A tuning for their 1989 album “Realm of Chaos: Slaves to Darkness”.
+One of the early adopters of this tuning includes the English death metal band, ‘Bolt Thrower’ where they used Standard A tuning for their 1989 album “Realm of Chaos: Slaves to Darkness” using a baritone guitar.

 E-A-D-G-B-E (lowest to highest)

-While in Standard A tuning, all the 6 strings are lowered by a perfect 5th.
-Hence, in Standard A tuning the strings are tuned as :
+In Standard A tuning, all 6 strings are lowered by a perfect 5th.
+Therefore, when a guitar is tuned to Standard A tuning the strings notes are as follows:

 A-D-G-C-E-A (lowest to highest)

-Tuning your guitar from Standard to Standard A tuning is pretty simple.
-As I’ve mentioned above, all you have to do is tune all the six strings down a perfect fifth.
-Meaning, lower each string by 3-and-a-half steps.
-Here is a step by step instruction:
+Tuning your guitar from standard tuning to A-Standard tuning is pretty simple.
+As I’ve mentioned above, all you have to do is tune all the six strings down a perfect fifth – in other words, you need to lower each string by 3-and-a-half steps.
+Follow the instructions below to tune your guitar down to A-Standard tuning.

-1. First, tune the 6th (E) String (lowest string) down a perfect 5th to A
+1. First, tune the 6th (low E) String down a perfect 5th to A

 2. Then tune the 5th (A) string down a perfect 5th to D